-1. Broad agreement exists about production and distribution of the core values in the UDHR and these values implicate both individuals and aggregates.

-- 2. The values in the human rights framework cover both the so-called "negative" rights that purport to limit the abuse of power and the "affirmative" rights that implicate more directly the guidelines of responsible social change.
-Expectations in this latter category are styled "aspirational" rights. - 3.
-While the word "universal" in the UDHR cannot be taken too literally, the nature of the rights in the Declaration has a more generalized character, a kind of "practical" universality. - 4.
+- 1. Broad agreement exists about production and distribution of the core values in the UDHR and these values implicate both individuals and aggregates. - 2.
+The values in the human rights framework cover both the so-called "negative" rights that purport to limit the abuse of power and the "affirmative" rights that implicate more directly the guidelines of responsible social change.
+Expectations in this latter category are styled "aspirational" rights. - While the word "universal" in the UDHR cannot be taken too literally, the nature of the rights in the Declaration has a more generalized character, a kind of "practical" universality. - 4.
 The operative sphere of human rights is the socio-political conditions of interdependence and inter-determination.
 This means that rights are frequently "absolute," when they are contextually prescribed and applied.
-A cruder version of this point is the simple dictum that A's right or entitlement ends where B's like right or entitlement begins. - 5.
-Human rights frequently give empirical specification to basic or fundamental interests.
+A cruder version of this point is the simple dictum that A's right or entitlement ends where B's like right or entitlement begins.

+5. Human rights frequently give empirical specification to basic or fundamental interests.
 The approach to value clarification that we have outlined above may be usefully compared to the UDHR.
 The UDHR has been said to encapsulate three distinct generations of human rights: "first generation" civil and political rights; "second generation" economic, cultural, and social rights; and "third generation" solidarity rights.
 This common approach is stated in general terms.
 Since the rights are interdependent, this is not an approach which we value; nevertheless, the approach is conventional wisdom.
-First generation rights are represented in Articles 22-21; second generation rights are said to be represented in Article 28.
+First generation rights are represented in Articles 2-21; second generation rights are represented in Articles 22-27; and the third generation of solidarity rights are said to be represented in Article 28.